Importing

 ECMA Modules(import) webpack/babel often, async loaded

-• automatically in strict mode, (mistakes into errors, simplifying/easier JS, anticpate future ECMA evolution)
+automatically in , (mistakes into errors, simplifying/easier JS, anticpate future ECMA evolution)

 CommonJS(require) node default, sync loaded